andens/vue-dnd-list/README.md

 The `transitionName` property sets the `name` property of the internal `transition-group`.
 Default to `dnd-list`.

+The `transitionGroupClass` property defines a class that is applied to the `transition-group` wrapping the list items.
+Defaults to `dnd-transition-group`.

 The slot content is repeated for each element in `v-model` and scoped with the following data:

 * `listItem` - Element data of `v-model`.